AllanWang/McGill-Public/Comp-529/notes.md

   * **Code**
   * **Spreadsheets**

-## Textbook Ch 14 - Evaluating the Architecture
+## Ch 14 - Evaluating the Architecture

 * Why
   * Validate abstractions - ensure they are reasonable & appropriate